EUR/GBP Candlesticks and Ichimoku Analysis

 - Trend bias: Up

-Although the single currency opened higher this week and rose to 0.8857, lack of follow through buying and the subsequent sharp retreat suggest top has possibly been formed there, hence consolidation with downside bias is seen for test of the Kijun-Sen (now at 0.8595) and later 0.8530-35, however, a daily close below support at 0.8450 is needed to signal the rebound from 0.8304 has ended and subsequent weakness to 0.8400 would follow.
+The single currency has remained under pressure after dropping quite sharply from 0.8857, adding credence to our view that top has possibly been formed there and consolidation with downside bias remains for test of 0.8450 support, however, a daily close below there is needed to confirm the rebound from 0.8304 has ended and subsequent weakness to 0.8400 and possibly 0.8350 would follow but previous support at 0.8304 should remain intact.

+On the upside, whilst recovery to 0.8550-60 cannot be ruled out, reckon the Tenkan-Sen (now at 0.8669) would limit upside and bring another decline later.
+Above the upper Kumo (now at 0.8723) would defer and prolong consolidation, risk a stronger rebound to 0.8810-15 but price should falter well below said resistance at 0.8857 and bring another decline later.